 I was moved by Amrit Sharma’s post on the situation in Bhaktapur written a couple of weeks after the first major quake.
 He includes bits of the conversation he had with a number of the locals.
 Click on the title to access – Exclusive, In-depth look at Bhaktapur — the town that everyone loves.

-The Atlantic ‘s website has a photo essay looks at the situation a year after the earthquake.
+The Atlantic ‘s website has a photo essay that looks at the situation a year after the earthquake.